nancchan/saas-customer-onboarding-business-systems/README.md

 ## Project Overview

-This project simulates a customer onboarding and implementation environment.
+This project simulates a SaaS customer onboarding process from **business requirements through data preparation, CRM processing, reporting, testing, troubleshooting, and improvement**.

-The project focuses on how business requirements, customer information, processes, and systems work together to support a consistent customer onboarding experience.

-I created this project as a self-directed learning exercise to gain practical experience connecting business analysis with CRM administration, data validation, business intelligence, testing, troubleshooting, and implementation documentation.
+I created this project as a self-directed learning exercise to practice applying Business Analysis concepts in a practical business systems environment.

-The project follows customer information from initial business requirements and data preparation through CRM configuration, validation, reporting, testing, issue investigation, root cause analysis, and process improvement.

-The project uses simulated customer data and scenarios and is intended to demonstrate practical understanding of business and systems analysis concepts rather than represent a production implementation.
+The project follows one customer onboarding scenario so that the different tools and activities connect as one overall process.

 ---

 ## Project Workflow

-The project follows a simplified customer onboarding lifecycle:

-Business Problem
-↓
 Business Requirements
 ↓
-User Stories & Acceptance Criteria
-↓
 Customer Onboarding Process
 ↓
 Customer Data
 ↓
-Data Quality & Cleaning
+Data Quality
 ↓
 Data Mapping
 ↓